Alberta Rent Increases Laws (2026)

 What is this right?

-• Ontario: Annual guideline (published each August for the following year) — applies only to units first occupied before November 2018.
-Newer units have no cap.
+- Ontario: annual guideline (published each August for the following year), but it only applies to units first occupied before November 2018.
+Newer buildings have no cap — that carve-out, brought in by the Ford government, is the single biggest reason Ontario rents have moved the way they have.

-• British Columbia: Annual maximum set by the province each year (tied to CPI).
+- British Columbia: annual maximum tied to CPI, set by the province each year.

 When does it apply?

-• Applies to ongoing residential tenancies, not the initial rent when you first sign a lease.
+- Applies to ongoing tenancies — not the rent on the day you first sign the lease.

-• Your landlord can only raise rent once every 12 months.
+- Rent can only move once every 12 months.

 What to Do If Your Canadian Landlord Raised Your Rent Illegally

-• Check if your unit is rent-controlled — in Ontario, units first occupied after November 2018 are exempt from the guideline.
+- Check if your unit is actually rent-controlled.
+In Ontario, anything first occupied after November 2018 is exempt — assume nothing.

-• Verify the notice was proper — correct form, correct amount of advance notice, correct increase amount.
+- Verify the notice itself — correct form, correct advance notice, correct amount.
+Defects can void the whole increase.

-• If the increase is above the guideline, file a dispute with your provincial tribunal.
+- If the increase is above the cap, file a dispute with your provincial tribunal.

 What should you NOT do?

-• Don't assume your unit is rent-controlled — always check based on your province and the age of the building.
+- Don't assume your unit is controlled.
+Check the province and the building's age before reacting.

-• Don't pay an illegal increase without filing a dispute first.
+- Don't pay an illegal increase without filing first — paying once may complicate the dispute later.

 How Alberta differs from federal law